acrlabs/simkube/docs/dev/contributing.md

 container registry by setting the `DOCKER_REGISTRY` environment variable; it defaults to `localhost:5000`.
 Docker is used by default.
 Set `CONTAINER_ENGINE=podman` to use Podman for the artifact and image builds.

+Container builds target `linux/amd64` by default.
+The Rust artifacts use an architecture-specific target directory so native ARM64 build output cannot be reused accidentally in the AMD64 image.

 Image builds and registry pushes are separate operations.
 After authenticating the selected container engine, use `scripts/push-images` to push the image references recorded in `.build`.